hjunker/ProcessBouncer/README.md

 No matter whether you run ProcessBouncer as Administrator or a regular user, you should allow your windows system(s) to execute only signed powershell scripts.

-TODO: Well, I am gonna have to document this soon, maybe based on a writeup like this one: https://www.scriptinglibrary.com/languages/powershell/how-to-sign-a-powershell-script/
+Please refer to this site for further advice: https://www.scriptinglibrary.com/languages/powershell/how-to-sign-a-powershell-script/

 ### co-existence with other security software
 ProcessBouncer is mainly tested in combination with Windows Defender.